 3. Once the potatoes cool down somewhat (you can put the basket under cold running water to speed up the cooling), peel and halve them.

 4. Turn the instant pot to saute and add cooking oil and mustard seeds.
-Once the seeds are sizzling (1 minute), add the potatoes, turmeric, mango powder, garam masala, green chillies and salt.
+Once the seeds are sizzling (1 minute), add the cooked potatoes, turmeric, dry mango powder, garam masala, green chillies and salt.
 Stir the potatoes in this spice mix a few times to make sure all of them are well coated with the spices (3-4 minutes).
-Do have a look at tip number 5 below to go with this step.
+If the potatoes start sticking, deglaze with a splash of water.

 5. Finally, add the cilantro and lemon juice, and Bombay potatoes are ready to be served.

-A few tips to make the perfect potatoes
+A few tips to make the perfect Bombay aloo

-1. I like to peel the potatoes because I find that the spices penetrate better.
-However, if you are short on time or don’t like the idea, don’t peel them.
-This way you will not lose any nutrients in the potato skins too.
+2. I like to peel the potatoes because I find that the spices penetrate better.
+However, if you are short on time or don't like the idea of losing the nutrients in the potato skins, don't peel them.
+With baby potatoes, you can get away with not peeling them.

 If you're making these potatoes on the stovetop, try making them in a skillet.
 They will become crispy and golden-brown on the outside with all the spices and soft inside.
 If you don't have a skillet, you can make these in your regular frypan too.